The individuals listed below are Christians (past and present) who are

 Antichrist will inhabit a genetically altered man.
 He is best known for

-The Raiders News Network at raidersnewsnetwork.com, and is owner of Defender
+The Raiders News Update at raidersnewsupdate.com and SkyWatchTV.com, and is owner of Defender

 Publishing.
 He has been featured on the History channel, and is often a